Interoccupy/InterOccupy/wp-content/plugins/speakup-email-petitions/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ADP2TPGYEU5NU
 Tags: petition, activism, community, email, social media Requires at least: 3.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 2.3.2
+Stable tag: 2.4.1

 SpeakUp!
 Email Petitions makes it easy to add petitions to your website and rally your community to support a cause.

 == Description ==

 SpeakUp!
-Email Petitions allows you to easily create petition forms on your WordPress site.
+Email Petitions allows you to easily create petition forms on your site.

 When visitors to your site submit the petition form, a copy of your message will be sent to the email address you selected.
 The petition message will be signed with the contact information provided by the form submitter.
 After signing the petition, visitors will have the option of sharing your petition page with their followers on Facebook or Twitter.